 (3) The quantity to be substituted need not be the exact metric equivalent of the quantity being replaced but must not be more than 10% greater or less than the quantity being replaced.

-[Section 7 inserted by No. 8 of 2009 s.
+[Section 7 inserted: No. 8 of 2009 s.
 91.]

-First Schedule

-[Heading amended by No. 19 of 1973 s.
-3.]